rudberga/CI-MS4-nft/README.md

 ### User Stories

-See below user stories:
+These are the user stories I have focused on solving.

+As a shopper:

-> *- "As a user of the website, I expect to find a layout which is user friendly, so I easily can navigate throughout the website"*
+> *- "I expect to find a layout which is user friendly, so I easily can navigate throughout the website"*

+As a new visitor:

+> *- "I expect to..., so I can..."*

+As a registered user:

-> *- "As a user of the website, I expect to..., so I can..."*
+> *- "I expect to..., so I can..."*

 ### Strategy